Epchk/ES-free-kitten/README.md

 [Endless Sky][endlesssky] is an open source game.
 The free kitten plugin offers a one-time mission with a unique reward.

+Adds a quest that pays you with a kitten.
+The quest starts in New Austria.

 # Installation

 Create  "plugins" folder if it does not already exists